CTUAvastLab/JsonGrinder.jl/docs/src/manual/extraction.md

 x = e(jss[1])
 ```

+!!! ukn "Consistent preprocessing"
+    If any preprocessing was performed for input documents as for example discussed in
+    [Preprocessing](@ref) make sure to apply the same preprocessing before passing
+    documents to any [`Extractor`](@ref) as well!

 !!! ukn "Missing key"
     Note that we didn't include any extractor for the `"siblings"` key.
 In such case, the
     key in the JSON document is simply ignored and never extracted.